 Long-standing Howick customer Icarus LSF recently partnered with Ashcourt Contracts to deliver 239 units of student accommodation over 9-storys in the centre of Leeds in the UK.
-CEO of Icarus LSF, Andrew Turnbull talked us through the design, manufacturing and installation of the 6000m2 load-bearing light steel framing included in the project.
-He says, “We had very early involvement in the design of the building, but manufacturing and installation took just 16-weeks.
-The on-site erection of the offsite manufactured light steel wall panels (with factory installed weather defense board) and floor cassettes (with factory installed steel decking) was completed 14-weeks ahead of the original 30-week target installation program.”
+The design, manufacturing and installation of the 6000m2 load-bearing light steel framing included in the project took nearly half the time budgeted and proved without a doubt the undeniable speed and accuracy of light gauge steel roll forming with Howick’s FRAMA machines.

 The speed of LSF installation and ability to reduce the critical path meant the project was delivered 50% faster than would be possible with traditional methods.
 Added to this, round-the-clock manufacturing provided program certainty not seen by their client on similar schemes.
 Beyond this, the fact that LSF can be installed in wet and inclement conditions enabled further program acceleration and certainty.

 By using light gauge steel as the main building material, Icarus LSF was able to offer a solution that not only benefited from the use of offsite manufacturing, but benefited from the mechanical and material properties of the steel itself.
 The lightweight galvanised steel used, not only provides a much lighter solution, helping reduce the cost of foundations, but it provides an incredibly high level of predictability.